 Below are some common types of posts for your blog (written, generally, from the most effort to the least):

-- Instructional: how-tos and tutorials.
+These are basically how-tos and tutorials.
 Unlike informational posts, these articles center around helping your reader actively solve a problem (rather than answer a question).
 Recipes (covered later in this section) likely fall under this type.

-- Informational: these differ slightly from instructional – if you have knowledge on a specific topic, this type of article is all about sharing information (rather than solving a problem).
+These differ slightly from instructional – if you have knowledge on a specific topic, this type of article is all about sharing information (rather than solving a problem).
 Some bloggers may add another sub-categories of Reviews (reviewing products, services, etc), Interviews (sharing information gathered from interviewing an individual or company), and Blog Series (a number of articles written in a particular order).

-- Opinion: in a way this word sounds a bit political, but the intention isn’t necessarily to take a hard line on a touchy subject.
+In a way this word sounds a bit political, but the intention isn’t necessarily to take a hard line on a touchy subject.
 Think of this more as an article that is more about experiences or emotions.

-- Lists: these can be anything from buying guides to round up/”listicle” posts (where you provide a list of helpful articles on other sites).
+These can be anything from buying guides to round up/”listicle” posts (where you provide a list of helpful articles on other sites).
 These can be very easy or complicated, depending on the intention.
 There is more information on these later.

-- Media: do you have a trip, party or other occasion to highlight?
+Do you have a trip, party or other occasion to highlight?
 Do an image centered post that takes little effort (unless you have photo editing to do). you can also do the same around a video you create.